Penarth: Penarth Dock

 One feature of Penarth Dock was the tunnel underpass that connected Penarth dock to Ferry Road Grangetown under the River Ely.
 Not quite wide enough for motor vehicles it was used by commuting pedestrians and cyclists as a short cut to work in Cardiff.
-The circular tunnel was about half a mile long with an entrance foyer at each end.
+The circular tunnel was about 1/2 mi long with an entrance foyer at each end.
 Lined with cream and green coloured ceramic tiles, the route was lit originally by gaslight and later by electricity.
 Completed in 1899, from parts cast by T Gregory Engineering Works, Taffs Well, the tunnel remained in use until the autumn of 1965, when it was closed and the ends bricked up, after a series of violent muggings, repeated vandalism and the cost of maintenance becoming uneconomical.
 The tunnel entrance at the Penarth end was located near the lock gates, between the outer basin and the number one dock.
 This historic short cut route was 'almost' replicated and replaced in June 2008 with the opening of a pedestrian and cycle route across the new Cardiff Bay Barrage.